-We are pleased you have chosen to join the exceptional learning environment at O.C.
-The faculty and staff are committed to OC's Mission -- Providing quality education and support so you can achieve your educational goals.
-OC provides options to receive an associate degree or certificate, develop skills that enable you to succeed in collegelevel classes, obtain transfer credits toward your bachelor's degree, retrain for new job requirements, train for job entry, or take a class for personal enrichment.
-The college also offers a Bachelor of Science in Nursing degree and has partnerships with state and national universities to help provide four-year degree options.
+OC will provide you with a number of options - you can study to receive an associate degree or certificate, develop skills that will enable you to succeed in college level classes, obtain transfer credits toward your bachelor's degree, retrain for new job requirements, train for job entry, or take a class for personal enrichment.
+Olympic College offers several Bachelor programs - a Bachelor of Science in Nursing, a Bachelor of Applied Science in Computer Information Systems, and, new this fall, a Bachelor of Science in Organizational Leadership and Technical Management.
+The College also offers several opportunities to complete four-year degrees through partnerships with Washington State University, Western Washington University, and Old Dominion University.